marijnh/Eloquent-JavaScript/20_node.md

 {{index "stdout property", "standard output", "writable stream", "console.log"}}

-The example writes to `process.stdout` (the process' standard output, a writable stream) instead of using `console.log`.
+The example writes to `process.stdout` (the process' standard output, which is a writable stream) instead of using `console.log`.
 We can't use `console.log` because it adds an extra newline character after each piece of text that it writes, which isn't appropriate here since the response may come in as multiple chunks.

 {{id file_server}}